Estimated reading time: 20 minutes

-When it comes to the various types of insurance products in Canada not all options are mandatory.
+Regarding Canada’s various types of insurance products, not all options are mandatory.

-Today I want to discuss the most talked about insurance products in Canada because I wanted to learn about them all.
+Today I want to discuss the most talked about insurance products in Canada because I want to learn about them all.

 Understand What Insurance Products Are Available To You In Canada

-I’m always learning about different types of insurance in Canada and the reasons why they are needed.
+I’m always learning about different types of Insurance in Canada and why they are needed.

 My First Insurance Claim In Canada

-Not only did the deer heavily damage my truck but I was rushed to the hospital from glass shatter and the deer smashing into me.
+The deer heavily damaged my truck, and I was rushed to the hospital from glass shatter and the deer smashing into me.

-I’d never experienced anything like it in my life and there was zero reaction time as the deer jumped out from the ditch.
+I’d never experienced anything like it, and there was zero reaction time as the deer jumped out from the ditch.

 It was then that I was thankful for the healthcare system in Canada, my auto insurance, and making sure I had alternate transportation insurance.

-If there is no way to repair the damage them I’m left hunting for another vehicle which doesn’t happen overnight.
+If there is no way to repair the damage, I’m left hunting for another vehicle that doesn’t happen overnight.

-Needless to say, I was happy that I had all of that sorted ahead of time.
+I was happy I had all of that sorted ahead of time.

-The only thing I didn’t have was roadside assistance with my insurance company or CAA which we have now had for many years.
+The only thing I didn’t have was roadside assistance with my insurance company or CAA, which we have had for many years.

-Medically, I had lots of bruises and cuts all over my face and body not to mention a tonne of blood from the deer and myself.
+Medically, I had many bruises and cuts all over my face and body, not to mention a tonne of blood from the deer and myself.

-I ended up being ok though so I was very lucky and I’m damn afraid of those deer now and I watch like a hawk when I drive.
+I ended up being ok, though, so I was fortunate and I’m damn afraid of those deer now, and I watch like a hawk when I drive.

 Canadian Insurance Products To Discover

-Below you’ll find out a little bit about each insurance product and why you may or may not need to purchase it.
+Below you’ll find a little about each insurance product and why you may or may not need to purchase it.

-If you see an insurance product that is for Canadians and not on my list email me or comment below.
+Email me or comment below if you see an insurance product for Canadians and not on my list.

-One of the most important things I’ve learned since moving to Canada from the UK in 2007 is insurance-up.
+One of the most important things I’ve learned since moving to Canada from the U.K. in 2007 is to get insurance.

-By that, I mean making sure that we have the proper insurance to cover our needs in the event something should happen.
+By that, I mean ensuring we have the proper Insurance to cover our needs if something happens.

-Most people don’t think about insurance coverage until something does happen but then it’s too late.
+Most people don’t consider insurance coverage until something happens, but it’s too late.

-Often without insurance coverage costs to you could run as low as product loss to hundreds of thousands of dollars if you cause death or in need of medical assistance outside of Canada.
+Without insurance coverage, costs could run as low as product loss to hundreds of thousands of dollars if you cause death or need medical assistance outside of Canada.

 What is Insurance?